 Read and understand electrical drawings and schematics.

 Perform clerical responsibilities such as time cards, expense reports and project reports.

-The successful applicant will be responsible for leading others in the testing, and commissioning of SCADA systems for power utilities, renewables, and independent power producers.
+The successful applicant will be responsible for leading others in the testing, and commissioning of electrical protection systems for power utilities, renewables, and independent power producers.

 A Bachelor of Science in Engineering; preferably electrical, or electrical technology.

 Good interpersonal, written and oral, communication skills.